- Fifteen month program

 Registered health information technicians perform technical medical record functions vital to the operation of the organization, including analyzing, coding, and health record evaluation.
 Registered health information technicians process, maintain, complete and report health information data for reimbursement, facility planning, marketing, risk management, utilization management, quality assessment and research.
 Graduates may be employed in a variety of settings including hospitals, health maintenance organizations, and other health care facilities.

-To meet graduation requirements for any of the certificate or degree programs in the health information technology department, students must attain a grade of “C” or better in each major and general education course.
-Courses with grades less than a “C” must be repeated.
+To meet graduation requirements for any of the certificate or degree programs in the health information technology department, students must attain a grade of "C" or better in each major and general education course.
+Courses with grades less than a "C" must be repeated.
+In addition, students must meet the Texas Success Initiative requirements as established by the THECB for the AAS degree.

 Admission Criteria For The Coding Certificate